therealtoby1/Master/README.md

 ---

 *02/08-08/08*
 Thinking about creating a new branch called "to_torch" since this looks like its going to be a very coding heavy week and i will have to make quite a lot of changes like moving system strucures to torch to ensure optimization works.

 1. Move original System and GP to torch (Saturday)-->done
 2. adapt changes to EKF (and UKF) (Sunday+Monday/Tuesday) and apply continous EKF to the systems... -->done and also improved ODEfunc to take scalar inputs
 3. fix MHE (Tuesday/Wednesday/Thursday) and test for more samples...    -->done but tuning on saturday
 4. compare Jacobians of the system between NN and original system(when using EKF) (Thursday/Friday)-->done
 5. Testing the Sensitivity of Q (Q/R) (Saturday)-->do sometime when i got time... before that tho: look at DMD again (Meurer lecture notes...)
+Issues of the previous week:

+- MHE : currently the computational graph of x0 is lost when transferring the structure to numpy --> backprop doesnt "see" x0 after it predicts the next step in the moving horizon
+  --> might have to rewrite the original system to torch  as well as the GP, because otherwise it would be too much effort...

 *10/08-15/08*
 implementing the PDE equations with the correct constraints.

 *16/08-23/08*

 - Training a Neural network for the input-free system (batch) on data from the PDE.
-- attempting DMD for the Datasets
+- attempting DMD for the Datasets --also EDMD and reading into literature
 - Maybe finding a way to implement GP even though data size is large

-Issues of the previous week:
--  MHE : currently the computational graph of x0 is lost when transferring the structure to numpy --> backprop doesnt "see" x0 after it predicts the next step in the moving horizon
---> might have to rewrite the original system to torch  as well as the GP, because otherwise it would be too much effort...
+- creating more validation sets--> find an error metric and visualization process